ColleagueRiley/Clipboard-Copy-Paste/README.md

 	}
 ```

-Now for the final step of the event, sending the selection back to the requestor via [`XSendEvent`](https://tronche.com/gui/x/xlib/event-handling/XSendEvent.html).
+For the final step of the event, send the selection back to the requestor via [`XSendEvent`](https://tronche.com/gui/x/xlib/event-handling/XSendEvent.html).

 Then flush the queue with [`XFlush`](https://www.x.org/releases/X11R7.5/doc/man/man3/XSync.3.html).